 Dr Hill was elected President of the Australian Association for the Advancement of Pacific Studies after organising a successful conference in 2010.
 She has also been one of the founders of the Melbourne Chapter of the Society for International Development and is its Secretary.

 Helen has taught units in Sociology of the Asian and Pacific regions, Management in non-government organisations, Regional and international organisations and Women in International Development.
 She continues to assist the university's work in Timor-Leste and in building links with Pacific Island universities.
-Through the Centre for Cultural Diversity and Wellbeing she is working to bring together interdisciplinary research teams with interests in these regions.
+She is working to bring together interdisciplinary research teams with interests in these regions.

 She has supervised theses on: